 - Transparent pricing: True SaaS model with a free 30-day trial and cancel anytime contracts.

-- No document check or biometric authentication: SEON is best used as a pre-KYC filter or as a tool for extra info during a manual review.
+- No document check or biometric authentication: SEON is used as a pre-KYC filter or as a tool for extra info during a manual review.
+It is not a KYC solution, strictly speaking.

 - No AML or PEP checks: KYC and AML often go hand in hand.
 While you can use SEON to monitor transactions, you can’t check sanction lists with it.